rslavin/PoliDroid-AS-lite/README.md

 To install, simply navitate to File > Settings > Plugins and click the "Install plugin from disk..." button at the bottom and select the PoliDroid-AS jar file.
 Once installed, PoliDroid-AS can be configured from the Editor > Inspections menu in the IDE's settings.

 ### Developer Notes
-_After_ importing as a Maven project and downloading dependencies (and probably restarting the IDE), you'll need to change `type="JAVA_MODULE"` to `type="PLUGIN_MODULE"` in your .iml file.
-Then you'll be able to find it in the "Use classpath of module" dropdown in your run configuration.
-Also, make sure META-INF is set: Project settings > Modules > [plugin] > Plugin Deployment > Path to META-INF/plugin.xml

-Maven projects aren't currently supported by the IntelliJ SDK so there may be other minor issues.
+_After_ importing as a Gradle project, you'll need to add a run/debug Configuration.
+Click add Configuration in the toolbar menu and add a Gradle configuration.
+For the project field choose PoliDroid-AS-lite and in the task field type ":runIde".